egoist/tooling/docs/intro.md

 ## Solution

 **We selected Webpack!** Webpack is almost anything, so we take our first step there.
-Tooling uses Webpack under the hood by preseting configurations.
+Tooling uses Webpack under the hood by presetting configurations.
 And providing a simple interface for users to extend it.

 ## Preset